 Learn How to Make Marshmallows in just a few simple steps!
 They’re fluffy and fresh tasting, and include just 5 ingredients!

 It’s hot chocolate season, and I’m making the most of it lately.
 I haven’t consumed a lot myself but I’ve made countless mugs for my kids.

 I’ve been having a lot of fun photographing marshmallows and hot chocolate lately, and I’ve received quite a few questions about how to make marshmallows from scratch.

-I decided to write up this handy guide on How to Make Marshmallows to show you how easy it is to make marshmallows at home with only 5 simple ingredients!
+I decided to write up this handy guide on How to Make Marshmallows to show you how easy it is to make them at home with only 5 simple ingredients!

 I’ve never been a big fan of marshmallows until I tasted handmade marshmallows several years ago.
-It was an “a-ha!” moment…I’d had no idea what real marshmallows were supposed to taste like until then.
+It was an “a-ha!” moment…I’d had no idea what they should taste like.

 I had the same type of moment when I tasted homemade whipped cream.
 I’d grown up eating Cool Whip and had no idea what whipped cream tasted like without all the preservatives.

 Marshmallows are the same way.
 Without preservatives, they have an unadulterated sweet, fluffy marshmallow flavor.